Overtime

 Overtime register

-In addition to the prior notification, employers must record the following information in a special register or specific file:
+In addition to applying for overtime in advance, employers must record the following information in a special register or file:

-- all the hours worked which exceeded the normal working time;
+- all hours worked that exceeded the normal working time;

-- the hours worked on Sundays, public holidays or at night;
+- all hours worked on Sundays, public holidays or at night;

-This register or file must be presented during any ITM inspection.
+This register or file must be presented during ITM inspections.

 Compensation of overtime with rest periods

-In principle, the employer must compensate all employees who work overtime by granting them 1.5 hours of time off per hour of overtime worked.
+In principle, employers must compensate all employees who work overtime by granting them 1.5 hours of time off per hour of overtime worked.

-The employer is free to choose between these 2 types of compensation, except during a notice period for which he has granted exemption from work.
-In this case, the employer may only choose compensatory time off if the employee agrees to it.
+Employers are free to choose between these 2 types of compensation, except during a notice period for which they have granted exemption from work.
+In that case, employers may only choose compensatory time off if the employee agrees to it.
 If the employee does not agree, a financial indemnity must be paid.

 Payment of overtime